marinactonci/ApartmaniPZW/README.md

 ## 📱 Usage

 ### For Guests:

-1. **Browse Apartments**: View available apartments with photos and details
+1. **Browse Apartments**: View available apartments with basic information
-2. **Select Dates**: Use the interactive calendar to choose check-in and check-out dates
+2. **Select Dates**: Enter check-in and check-out dates in the form
-3. **Make Reservation**: Fill out the reservation form with your details
+3. **Fill Reservation Form**: Enter your personal details and booking information
-4. **Confirmation**: Receive booking confirmation or error messages
+4. **Submit**: Receive confirmation or error messages after form submission

 ### For Administrators: